RomeNUnt/digits/README.md

 # Air Hands Number Drawing

-A Computer Vision application that lets you draw digits in the air using a colored marker/object via webcam and predicts the drawn digit (0 - 9) in real time using a Convolutional Neural Network (CNN) trained on the MNIST dataset.
+A Computer Vision application that lets you draw digits in the air using a blue colored marker/object via webcam and predicts the drawn digit (0 - 9) in real time using a Convolutional Neural Network (CNN) trained on the MNIST dataset.

 ## Features